 Corporations.
-Shareholders must pay states taxes on their dividends from the corporation.
+Shareholders must pay state taxes on their dividends from the corporation.
 A shareholder-employee with a salary also must pay state income tax on his or her personal state tax return.
 Moreover, the corporation itself is subject to Indiana corporation taxes.
-And, finally, corporations must file file a biennial reportwith the Indiana SOS.
+And, finally, corporations must file a biennial report with the Indiana SOS.

 If you have employees, you must also deal with state employer taxes.

 Business insurance can protect your company and your personal assets from the fallout of unexpected disasters, such as personal injury lawsuits or natural catastrophes.
 An insurance agent can help you explore the different coverage options, such as general liability insurance to protect your business against claims relating to bodily injury or property damage.
 To learn more, see Nolo's article, What Types of Insurances Does Your Small Business Need?